Frequently Asked Questions

 What’s the worst thing about being an author?

-Paperwork that takes you away from writing (boring but essential things like tax).
-Also, having a good idea, but having to change or abandon it because someone else got there first can be frustrating.
+Paperwork that takes you away from writing (such as expenses and tax).
+Also, having a good idea, but having to change or abandon it because another author wrote something similar already.

 Have you met any other authors?

-Yes, I’ve met Malorie Blackman, Cathy Cassidy, Marcus Sedgwick and Jacqueline Wilson to name just a few.
+Yes, I’ve met Malorie Blackman, Emma Carroll, Cathy Cassidy, Abi Elphinstone, Anna James, Robin Stevens, and Jacqueline Wilson to name just a few!

 Do you illustrate your books?